hyperifyio/goeventd/README.md

 # hyperifyio/goeventd

-This repository hosts `hyperifyio/goeventd`, a microservice designed to facilitate the interaction between NatsIO events and SystemD services.
+This repository hosts `goeventd`, a microservice designed to facilitate the interaction between NatsIO events and SystemD services.
 It's a simple, yet powerful tool for triggering SystemD services based on specific events in a NatsIO stream.